orientechnologies/orientdb-docs/release/3.0/What-is-new-in-OrientDB-3.0.md

 ### Externalization of object API

-The Object Database API are now part of a separate module.
+The Object Database API is now part of a separate module.
 If your existent application is using it, please include this module.
 For new application we don't suggest to use the Object Database API, but rather the new Multi-Model API.

 ### Improvements of storage caching for reduce latency